|

 Still other works attempt to capture the spiritual essence of what it is to be human.
 In this way, as the force behind the jewelry making, Peter's interests complement Mi-Shell's.
 Peter's interests include wildlife, anthropology, pre-history and petroglyphs and pictographs from around the world.

-Mi-Shell considers herself mostly a teacher and healer.
+These days Mi-Shell considers herself mostly a teacher and healer.
 She presents instruction on traditional Shamanistic practices, outlining the comparisons and contrasts between Siberian and North American native peoples.

 She also conducts a Shamanistic circle which, due to space at their home, is open only to 24 people.
 The next circle will begin on the last Saturday of October.
 Finally, on Tuesday evenings, she holds drumming circles in Bracebridge.